In “Brotopia,” sex parties are the least of Silicon Valley’s problems

 Obviously, you can still be hard worker and have compassion and want to see your family.
 Success doesn’t happen overnight, and no one needs to choose between being a great worker and being a great mom or dad to achieve it.

-TC: In separate chapter, you say you found it discouraging to see two venture firms, Benchmark and Bessemer, compete over the same female VC: Sarah Tavel, who joined Benchmark last year.
+TC: In a separate chapter, you say you found it discouraging to see two venture firms, Benchmark and Bessemer, compete over the same female VC: Sarah Tavel, who joined Benchmark last year.
 You said you would have preferred to see the overall pool expanded, and I agree.
 Are there any women who you think VCs would be wise to recruit in 2018?

-EC: There are so many talented women working technology.
+EC: There are so many talented women working in technology.
 They just need to be given the chance.
 And investors need to expand their idea of who would be good at this job or they will miss great opportunities.
 They may have already.

-TC: One of the first women VCs, Kathryn Gould, the founder of Foundation Capital, once told me that the number of women in venture capital won’t rise through traditional firms hiring women, but because women-led firms Cowboy Ventures will grow up around them.
+TC: One of the first women VCs, Kathryn Gould, the founder of Foundation Capital, once told me that the number of women in venture capital won’t rise through traditional firms hiring women, but because women-led firms like Cowboy Ventures will grow up around them.
 What do you think?

 EC: We need to see both.
-I’m so proud of [women VCs like] Aileen Lee and Kirstin Green and Theresia Gouw, whose strong and diverse portfolios are already proof that who is making decisions matters.
+I’m so proud of [women VCs like] Aileen Lee and Kirstin Green and Theresia Gouw and Jennifer Fonstad, whose strong and diverse portfolios are already proof that who is making decisions matters.
 But we also need male dominated firms to hire women.
 I think they will, too; I think they understand that time is up.

 By the way, hiring one woman isn’t going to lead to cultural change anywhere.
 You need two, three, four women at the table to make a culture change.